 Mountain biking is highly popular among outdoor adventures in Slovenia and is quickly becoming our no. 3 national sport.

-When we started mountain biking a couple of years ago, the MTB community wasn’t big (and especially there were not many girls).
+When we started mountain biking a couple of years ago, the MTB community wasn’t big (and there were not many women doing it for sure!).

-Mountain biking is definitely our favorite outdoor adventure (and if you would ask our dog he’d totally agree), so you can always contact us and we’ll give you tips or hook you up with the best guides!
+Mountain biking is definitely our favorite outdoor adventure (and if you would ask our dogs, they’d totally agree), so you can always contact me, and we’ll give you tips or hook you up with the best guides!

 10. ROCK CLIMBING